MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1-2.md

 You can also use a newly added license usage report to track status.

-**For more information, see [Manage your Defender for Endpoint subscription settings across devices](defender-endpoint-subscription-settings.md)**.
+**For more information, including how to use mixed-licensing scenarios in your tenant, see [Manage your Defender for Endpoint subscription settings across devices](defender-endpoint-subscription-settings.md)**.

 > [!TIP]
 > If your organization is a small or medium-sized business, see [What happens if I have a mix of Microsoft endpoint security subscriptions](/microsoft-365/security/defender-business/mdb-faq#what-happens-if-i-have-a-mix-of-microsoft-endpoint-security-subscriptions)?